RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPScoring.md

 -score:weights mpframework_smooth_fa_2012.wts \
 ```

-Both applications only score the protein and don't optimize the membrane position!
+Both applications only score the protein and don't optimize the membrane position with the scorefunction!
 Note: Make sure your numbering between PDB file and spanfile match!

 ## Citation